-Skarner's new lore for the upcoming update is causing a large fuss, with many people claiming that they've turned him in a generic monster compared to his previous lore, where he was the Last of His Kind and was waiting for his species to awaken.
+Skarner's new lore for the update is causing a large fuss, with many people claiming that they've turned him in a generic monster compared to his previous lore, where he was the Last of His Kind and was waiting for his species to awaken.
 The new lore has Skarner moved to Shurima and removing any mention of his species and the Crystal Scar.

 Xerath being reduced into a Shuriman advisor that backstabbed Azir also made a fuss because it made him go from a more neutral entity with some tragedy into something of a Card-Carrying Villain.
-But inversely, the Retcon to Renekton was instead more happily accepted note He's changed from being driven insane by meeting a lot of evil men into a hero of Shurima that willingly sealed himself to stop Xerath, and driven insane from being sealed.
+But inversely, the Retcon to Renekton was instead more happily accepted note He's changed from being driven insane by meeting a lot of evil men into a hero of Shurima that willingly sealed himself to stop Xerath, and driven insane from being sealed with Xerath.

 In fact, the new Lore in general seen below in Dork Age.
 Yeah, a lot of fans aren't happy about this one.